Mingcong Pan

 I am a Joint Ph.D.
 Candidate in Political Science and Agricultural & Applied Economics at the University of Wisconsin–Madison.

+I am a political scientist and economist studying China.
+My research covers elite politics, public opinion, and the economy in China and in comparative settings, with particular attention to the distribution and allocation of power, the structure and configuration of preferences, and social stability and change.
 My methodological toolkit spans quantitative social science broadly — from causal inference and quasi-experimental designs to structural modeling and formal theory.
 Each project is thus guided by the demands of the question and the nature of available data.

 Before Wisconsin, I received my MSc in economics from the London School of Economics and my BA in economics and finance from the University of Hong Kong.
 In AY 2023-24, I was a predoctoral visiting scholar in the Department of Political Science at Columbia University.